EnsembleUI/starter/README.md

 ### Initial Setup
 - Review `/ensemble/ensemble.properties`.
 Update the appId as needed - this is your app's bundle ID in the format of <reversed-domain>.<project name> e.g. `com.ensembleui.myfirstapp` (all lowercase, no special characters).
-- Run `flutter create --org com.ensembleui --project-name starter --platform=ios,android,web .` (note the period at the end).
+- Run `flutter create --org com.ensembleui --project-name starter --platform=ios,android,web,windows,macos,linux .` (note the period at the end).
 If you modified the appId, make sure the org and project name match the bundle ID.
 - Run the App with `flutter run`.
 If you currently have a running iOS or Android emulator, the command will prompt for a selection, otherwise the App will be opened in the web browser.
 - This will run the `helloApp` packaged with this repo.
 You can package your app locally, or hosted them on your own server or on Ensemble-hosted server.